mymonero/mymonero-core-js/README.md

 *Coming soon*

-## Building MyMoneroCoreCpp
+## Building MyMoneroCoreCpp from Scratch

-There's no need to build cryptonote_utils/MyMoneroCoreCpp as a build is provided, but if you were, for example, interested in adding a C++ function, you could use the information in this section to transpile them to JS.
+There's no need to build cryptonote_utils/MyMoneroCoreCpp as a build is provided, but if you were for example interested in adding a C++ function, you could use the information in this section to transpile it to JS.

+### Repository Setup

+* Execute `bin/update_submodules`

 ### Install Emscripten SDK